Cornelius N. Grove

 Willa's interest in other cultures led her to pursue a master's in anthropology from the City University of New York.
 After several years of teaching anthropology at the university level, Willa left academia to engage more directly with other cultures – as a photographer.
 Her photographic work, much of it culture-related, allowed her to live among and document the ways of life of the Cuna Indians of Panama, French peasants, and Louisiana Cajuns, among others.
 In addition to photojournalism, Willa's photographic assignments included advertising, fashion, public relations, and portraiture.
 Her clients were large corporations as well as magazines.
 She also taught a popular travel photography workshop at the American Museum of Natural History in New York.

 Wishing to return to more active involvement with anthropology, Willa seized an opportunity in 1990 to deliver corporate training programs to expatriate families.
 Seeking new ways to apply her anthropological background and overseas living experience, Willa joined cross-cultural authority Dr. Cornelius Grove in a business partnership now known as GROVEWELL LLC.
-Since 1992, she and Cornelius have completed groundbreaking research on the globalization of diversity (read), co-authored more than 30 professional publications including Randömia Balloon Factory, a unique global business simulation (info), and built their company into a respected deliverer of Global Leadership Solutions within 30 nations on six continents.
+Since 1992, she and Cornelius have completed groundbreaking research on the globalization of diversity (summarized in their paper Globalizing Diversity); co-authored more than 30 professional publications including Randömia Balloon Factory, a unique global business simulation; and built their company into a highly respected deliverer of Global Leadership Solutions within 30 nations on six continents.

 Willa's enduring interests and commitments help to account for the specializations of GROVEWELL LLC.
 She cares deeply about developing people to become globally competent, empathic leaders.
 This passion inspired GROVEWELL's signature service, Coaching for Global Advantage, which she co-developed with senior associate Kathy Molloy.
-"CGA" is culturally calibrated and driven by the real-time personal and performance needs of the global executive or expatriate.
-For much more information about CGA, visit EXECUTIVE COACHING on this website.
+"CGA" is culturally calibrated and driven by the real-time personal and professional development needs of the global executive or expatriate.
+For much more information about CGA, visit the GLOBAL LEADERSHIP COACHING portal on this website.
 Another one of Willa's special interests is the challenges faced by professional women, especially those active in the global arena.
 Willa has delivered presentations at international conferences regarding both of these interests.

 Willa is married to Christopher Hallowell, a professor of journalism at Baruch College and the author of several books and many magazine articles.
+His first novel, Beneficiaries of Deceit, came out in October 2016.
 They live in Park Slope, Brooklyn.
-Their daughter Maggie, 30, works in sustainable agriculture in North Carolina; their son Matthew, 32, a U.S. Foreign Service Officer, has just undertaken his second posting, to Bogotá, Colombia, after completing his first, in Ciudad Juarez, Mexico.
-Willa remains deeply interested in unfamiliar cultures and travels abroad at every opportunity, including annually to France for both business and relaxation.
+Their daughter Maggie, 34, is the head of the horticultural therapy program at a school for autistic children in North Carolina.
+Their son Matthew, 37, is a U.S. Foreign Service Officer in Tokyo, his third posting; he lives there with his wife, Valeria, and their baby boy, Tern.
+Willa remains deeply interested in unfamiliar cultures and travels abroad at every opportunity, including annually to France for business and to visit her friends and family.